antidanyar/academic/content/about.md

 draft: false
 ---

 Hi!
 My name is Daniar Kasenov and I am a linguist.
 Currently I work as a research assistant at HSE  Formal Linguistics Lab (Moscow).
+See the CV tab for further info.

 My interests lie in the domain of generative grammar.
 More narrowly:

-+ Allosemy as a theory of syntax-semantics interface
++ Theories of syntax-semantics interface, esp. allosemy and other late-insertion-at-LF theories

 + Syntactic theories of morphology (DM, Nanosyntax)